virgesmith/neworder/doc/installation.md

 ```

 and in parallel by running in MPI:

 ```bash
 mpiexec -n 2 pytest
 # or
 mpiexec -n 2 python setup.py test
 ```

+Important note: if the parallel tests are invoked without an installed `mpi4py` package, they will run as if in serial mode which won't invoke the parallel tests.
+If in doubt check the test log for warnings.

 ### Run Examples